socheatsok78/gickup-action/README.md

 Please refer to the [gickup documentation](https://cooperspencer.github.io/gickup-documentation/category/configuration) for more information on how to configure your backup.

-Create a `.github/workflows/gickup.yml` file in your repository with the following content:
+Then, create a `.github/workflows/gickup.yml` file in your repository with the following content:
 ```yml
 name: gickup